 If you have high blood pressure, heart disease, diabetes, vision problems…CoQ10 could be very useful here, as well.

-That’s why I prescribe CoQ10 for nearly everyone older than 40.
+That’s why we recommend CoQ10 for nearly everyone older than 40.
 Studies show that a daily dose of just 100 milligrams of CoQ10 per day can help:

 - Support healthy blood pressure in as little as 3 weeks

 - Boost your overall power and endurance by up to 16 percent in as little as 8 weeks

 - Burn more fat during exercise to improve fitness and help you meet your weight goals